Annotation feature class properties are managed through the Catalog pane.

 - FlipAngle: Adjusts the angle at which point rotated text is flipped in place

 The Override field is not editable and is maintained by ArcGIS Pro.
 When the override value is 0, the annotation feature is displayed using the SymbolID text symbol that it references and no display properties are stored in the record.
 When the override value is greater than 0, the annotation feature uses the SymbolID text symbol as a base display and applies the overridden properties to that symbol.
 See the table below for a list of these possible values.
 The values that are seen in the attribute table are a sum of the values below.
-For example, if the override value is 65, then both the XOffset (1) and Size (64) properties are overridden (1+64=65).
+For example, if the override value is 65, both the XOffset (1) and Size (64) properties are overridden (1+64=65).

 The table below contains override values for ArcGIS Pro annotation.
 For ArcMap annotation override values, see Managing annotation feature class properties.